microsoft/nni/docs/source/NAS/SPOS.rst

 Single Path One-Shot leverages evolution algorithm to search for the best architecture.
 In the paper, the search module, which is responsible for testing the sampled architecture, recalculates all the batch norm for a subset of training images, and evaluates the architecture on the full validation set.

-In this example, we have an incomplete implementation of the evolution search.
-The example only support training from scratch.
-Inheriting weights from pretrained supernet is not supported yet.
-To search with the regularized evolution strategy, run
+In this example, it will inherit the `state_dict` of supernet from `./data/checkpoint-150000.pth.tar`, and search the best architecture with the regularized evolution strategy.
+Search in the supernet with the following command

 .. code-block:: bash